./XMYN.html,./LATTICE-ALIGNED.html

 -

-Invariant under differentiated Möbius transformations means the family as a whole is invariant under the birational transformation
+Invariant under Möbius transformations means the family as a whole is invariant under the birational transformation

 $(x,y) \rightarrow(L(x),yL'(x))$ where $L$ is a Möbius transformation.